Call for abstracts

 What to include in your abstract

-- The title of your paper should be no more than 10 words.
+- The title of your paper/poster should be no more than 10 words.

-- Papers will be 15 minutes – allowing 5 minutes for questions.
+- Papers (talks) will be 10 minutes with 5 minutes for questions.

 - The main body of the abstract should not exceed 200 words.